 2. Use Trees to Add Beauty

-Besides shade, privacy, and ecological benefits, trees also can augment your curb appeal, serve as a focal point, frame a house, or spruce up your perimeter.
+Besides shade, privacy, and ecological benefits, trees can also augment your curb appeal, serve as a focal point, frame a house, or spruce up your perimeter.
 The Arbor Day Foundation has design plans ready-made for those who would like to DIY their tree landscaping job.

 3. Grow Trees for Food